maiklahoz/quiz/README.md

 Note
 ---------------

-To execute this example you need express-generator
+To execute this example you can do it in [Heroku](https://quiz-maiklahoz.herokuapp.com/)

 Thanks